littlestar642/ehrBlockchain/README.md

 ## Vision of the Product

-To create a consortium of worldwide healthcare institutions to record and manipulate the EHRs using our Dapp.
+To create a *consortium* of worldwide healthcare institutions to record and manipulate the EHRs using our Dapp.
+To create an ease of access of the data for the patients and doctors as well.
+We focus over the fact to handle the medical activities in a more efficient and time saving manner.
 Later with the evolution of blockchain technologies, we can also create a network of networks to easily manage the data for any patient-doctor consultation.

 ## Reason for building the Product